E2100/thesis/Readme.md

 **Files in this repository**

 The thesis can be found in the "thesis/dist" folder.
-The corresponding implementation in the "code" folder.
+The corresponding implementation is in the "code" folder.
 A short version of the thesis is available as a paper in the "paper/dist" folder.